iSatishYadav/getting-started-with-couchbase-linq2couchbase-aspnetcore-dependency-injection/README.md

-﻿# How to get started with CouchBase with ASP.NET Core using Linq2CouchBase AND Dependency Injection
+﻿# How to get started with [Couchbase][Couchbase Home Page] with ASP.NET Core using [Linq2Couchbase][Linq2Couchbase Github Page] AND Dependency Injection
 ## Introduction
-This totorial will create a sample repo for using CouchBase with ASP.NET Core 3 with Linq2CouchBase AND Dependency Injection.
+This totorial will create a sample repo for using [Couchbase][Couchbase Home Page] with ASP.NET Core 3 with [Linq2Couchbase][Linq2Couchbase Github Page] AND Dependency Injection.

 ## How to re-create this repo?
 ### Bucket setup
-Assuming you already have an up and running CouchBase server running.
-If not, chcek-out official CouchBase docs and come back.
+Assuming you already have an up and running Couchbase server running.
+If not, chcek-out official Couchbase docs and come back.

 Create a new `bucket` named _contacts_ add a few documents like this